-In contrast to Maimonides, Nahmanides understands from the Torah that sexually touching a prohibited woman is rabbinic in nature and only uncovering of nakedness (the Biblical euphemism for intercourse) violates a Biblical commandment.
-He brings proof from the Talmud, in which Rabbi Pedat is quoted as limiting the Biblical prohibition to sexual relations only.
-Below is the citation:
+In contrast to Maimonides, Nahmanides understands that sexually touching a prohibited woman is a rabbinic prohibition and only the “uncovering of nakedness” (the biblical euphemism for intercourse) violates a biblical commandment.
+He brings evidence for this from the Talmud, in which Rabbi Pedat is cited as limiting the biblical prohibition to sexual relations only.